LiteXS-dev/LiteGuard---RM-/README.md

 Backend and telemetry are hosted on secure servers in Switzerland, so user data is stored under strong Swiss data protection practices and kept private and safe.

-Focused on performance, accuracy, and respecting user privacy.
+Focused on performance, accuracy, safety and respecting user privacy.

 Why it matters